pastorcmentarny/denva/README.md

 ## DESIGN

 Design choices

 - Mono-repo
 - Trunk Based Development
 - Python 3

 ### Mothership (200)

-Merge Delight into
-It will contain various
+It will contain various apps

 - _Send email with data every 5 minutes_
 - _Remove all images that are black_
 - Server CAMERA APP _Python app that making photos_